gulp-cookery/gulp-chef/README.md

 #### merge
 A merge stream processor creates a new stream, that ends only when all its sub tasks' stream ends.

 See [merge-stream](https://www.npmjs.com/package/merge-stream) for details.

 #### queue
 A queue stream processor creates a new stream, that pipe queued streams of its sub tasks progressively, keeping datas order.

 See [streamqueue](https://www.npmjs.com/package/streamqueue) for details.

 #### pipe
 Provides the same functionality of `gulp.pipe()`.
 Pipe streams from one sub task to another.

 ### Flow Controller
 A flow controller takes care of when to execute, and execution order of its sub tasks and don't care their input and/or output streams.

+#### parallel
+Run sub tasks in parallel, without waiting until the previous task has completed.

+#### series
+Run sub tasks in series, each one running once the previous task has completed.

 #### watch
+Watch source files of specific tasks and their descendants and run corresponding task when a file changes.

 ## Writing Plugins

 ### Configuration Schema

-Gulp-chef uses "[json-normalizer](https://www.npmjs.com/package/json-normalizer)" to normalize json configurations.
-You can define your configuration schema to support property alias, type convertion and default values, etc.
+To simplify the processing of the configuration, gulp-chef uses "[json-normalizer](https://github.com/amobiz/json-normalizer)" to normalize JSON configurations.
+You can define your configuration schema to support property alias, type conversion, and default values, etc.

 ### Test Plugin